BBC Micro: Continued development and support

-Specifications (Model A to Model B+128)
+Specifications

 Display modes

 Like the IBM PC with the contemporary Color Graphics Adapter, the video output of the BBC Micro could be switched by software between a number of display modes.
 These varied between 20 and 40-column text suitable for a domestic TV and 80-column text best viewed with a high-quality RGB-connected monitor; the latter mode was often too blurred to view when using a domestic TV via the UHF output.
 The variety of modes offered applications a flexible compromise between colour depth, resolution and memory economy.
 In the first models, the OS and applications were left with the RAM left over from the display mode.

 Mode 7 was a Teletext mode, extremely economical on memory and an original requirement due to the BBC's own use of broadcast teletext (Ceefax).
 It also made the computer useful as a Prestel terminal.
 The teletext characters were generated using an SAA5050 chip, for use with monitors and TV sets without a Teletext receiver.
 Mode 7 used only 1 KB for video RAM by storing each character as its ASCII code, rather than its bitmap image as was needed for the other modes.

 Modes 0 to 6 could display colours from a logical palette of sixteen: the eight basic colours at the vertices of the RGB colour cube and eight flashing colours made by alternating the basic colour with its inverse.
 The palette could be freely reprogrammed without touching display memory.
 Modes 3 and 6 were special text-only modes that used less RAM by reducing the number of text rows and inserting blank scan lines below each row.
 Mode 6 was the smallest, allocating 8 KB as video memory.
 Modes 0 to 6 could show diacritics and other user defined characters.
 All modes except mode 7 supported bitmapped graphics, but graphics commands such as DRAW and PLOT had no effect in the text-only modes.

 The BBC B+ and the later Master provided 'shadow modes', where the 1–20 KB frame buffer was stored in an alternative RAM bank, freeing the main memory for user programs.
 This feature was requested by setting bit 7 of the mode variable, i.e. by requesting modes 128–135.